|

 and thus that resultant mesh is well oriented.
 More details can be found

-in description of AbstractHalfEdge
+in description of AbstractHalfEdge, and in

 particular how this scheme is extended to non-manifold meshes.